-- correctional facility or juvenile prison as described in s.

-985.465, a detention center or facility designated by the

-Department of Juvenile Justice to provide secure detention as defined in s.
-985.03(18)(a), or a facility used for a residential program as described in s.
-985.03(44) 985.03(44)(b),
+correctional institution, a detention facility, an educational institution, a maximum risk residential facility juvenile correctional facility or juvenile prison as described in s.
+985.465, a detention center or facility designated by the Department of Juvenile Justice to provide secure detention as defined in s.
+985.03(18)(a), or any facility used for a residential program as described in s.
+985.03(44) 985.03(44)(b), (c), or (d).

-(c), or (d) shall submit documentation to the Department of